 On 15 December 2016, the Federal Reserve released its final rule on total loss-absorbing capacity (TLAC) and eligible long-term debt (LTD) securities (the Final Rule).
-The Final Rule requires the top-tier holding company of each US global systemically important banking organisation (each a covered BHC) to maintain certain minimum amounts of external eligible TLAC (consisting, essentially, of regulatory capital and eligible LTD securities) and external eligible LTD securities.
+The Final Rule requires the top-tier holding company of each US global systemically important banking

 In addition, according to the clean holding company requirements in the Final Rule, a covered BHC is prohibited from directly incurring certain liabilities, including short-term debt and parent guarantees of subsidiary liabilities with certain impermissible cross-defaults.
 The clean holding company requirements also impose a cap on unrelated liabilities of a covered BHC at 5 per cent of its external TLAC.
 Unrelated liabilities generally include, among other non-contingent liabilities, any LTD securities issued by a covered BHC to third parties that are excluded from eligible LTD securities.
 Importantly, structured notes are excluded from eligible LTD securities.
 As a result, they do not count towards a covered BHC's minimum external TLAC or LTD requirements and instead are treated as unrelated liabilities that are subject to the 5 per cent cap.